Artificial intelligence poses both a blessing and a curse to businesses, customers, and cybercriminals alike.

 Hackers use credential stuffing and brute force attacks to access company networks.
 Once an attacker enters a user account, your whole network could be at risk.

-The advantages discussed above are just a small chunk of the potential of AI in improving cybersecurity.
+The advantages discussed above are just a small chunk of the potential of improving AI enabled cyber security.

 However, as with anything, there are also some downsides to using AI in this field.
 In order to build and maintain an AI system, organizations would need substantially more resources and financial investments.